Integrated Community Care

 On successful completion of this subject, students will be able to:

-- Develop evidence-based care plans and management pathways for patients with low acuity acute and chronic health conditions.
+- Develop evidence-based, collaborative care plans and management pathways appropriate for relevant health conditions.

 - Refer to MyLO for study topics.